HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   **Security & Validation** 7.
 Registration codes must be generated as non-sequential, random, and sufficiently complex strings (e.g., `UNIV-ROLE-A4B8-C1D9`) to prevent guessing.
 8. The API endpoints for code validation and user registration must be protected by a rate limiter to prevent rapid, automated account creation attempts.
 9. When an admin attempts to update the 'Max Uses' for a code, the system must validate that the new value is not less than the 'Current Uses' and show an error if it is.
 10. A deactivated or expired code cannot be used for new registrations.
     -   **Data Integrity & Traceability** 11.
 When a user successfully registers, the system must store a reference to the `registration_code_id` in the new user's record, creating a permanent, traceable link.
 12. The process for checking and incrementing the 'Current Uses' of a code must be atomic to prevent race conditions from breaching the 'Max Uses' limit.

-**Story 3.8: Backend - Process Asynchronous Period Cancellation**
+**Story 3.8: Backend - Process Soft Cancellation, Restoration, and Finalization**

--   **As a** System, **I want** to process a period cancellation as a delayed, asynchronous background job, **so that** all data is invalidated correctly, notifications are sent, and the Admin has a brief window to undo the action.
+-   **As a** System, **I want** to process a soft period cancellation by changing its state, provide a mechanism for restoration, and have a scheduled job to finalize the cancellation after the grace period expires, **so that** the process is safe, reversible, and eventually consistent.
 -   **Dev Notes & QA Notes:**
-    -   **Idempotency:** The developer must implement idempotency by checking the state before acting and targeting only unprocessed records in queries.
+    -   **Idempotency:** The developer must implement idempotency for all state-changing operations and background jobs.
-    -   **Testing:** QA must create an automated integration test to verify the "undo" window functionality by calling the start and undo endpoints within the specified time limits.
+    -   **Testing:** QA must create automated integration tests for the entire lifecycle: soft cancel, restore within the window, and automated finalization after the window expires.
 -   **Acceptance Criteria:**
-    1. A successful API request from Story 3.6 must enqueue a new job in the RQ (Redis Queue) worker.
-    2. The enqueued job must have an initial execution delay of at least 15 seconds to create a server-side window for a potential 'Undo' action.
-    3. The system must provide a dedicated API endpoint that allows the frontend to cancel the job from the queue, but only if the job has not yet started executing.
-    4. After the delay (and if not cancelled), the job's first action is to update the `evaluation_periods` record's status to the transitional 'Cancelling...' state, effectively locking it.
-    5. The job must process all associated submissions in idempotent batches.
-The batch size **must be configurable via an environment variable** (e.g., `CANCELLATION_JOB_BATCH_SIZE`) with a **sensible default value (e.g., 500)**.
-If the job fails and is retried, it must gracefully handle records that are already in the correct 'cancelled' state without error.
+    1. The backend API endpoint for cancellation must immediately update the `evaluation_periods` record's status to `pending_cancellation` and set a `cancellation_grace_period_ends_at` timestamp to 72 hours in the future.
+    2. Upon this state change, an asynchronous, idempotent job is enqueued to update all associated `evaluation_submissions` to an 'invalidated_pending_cancellation' state and to notify affected users.
+    3. A dedicated API endpoint for `POST /periods/{id}/restore` is created.
+This endpoint must validate that the current time is before the `cancellation_grace_period_ends_at`.
+    4. A successful restoration request reverts the period's status to `Active` and enqueues a second idempotent job to revert the status of associated submissions and notify users that the period is active again.
+    5. A separate, scheduled cron job (or equivalent) must run periodically (e.g., every hour).
+This job's responsibility is to query for `evaluation_periods` where the status is `pending_cancellation` AND the `cancellation_grace_period_ends_at` timestamp is in the past.
+    6. For each period found by the scheduled job, it will perform the final, permanent cancellation.
+This includes:
+        -   Updating the period's status to `Cancelled`.
+        -   Updating all associated submissions' status to `cancelled`.
+        -   Performing any final data cleanup.
-    6. After successfully invalidating all submissions, the job must enqueue the required notifications in **idempotent batches**.
-The process must track which notifications have been enqueued to ensure that if the job is retried, it **does not send duplicate notifications**.
+    7. All state-changing operations (initial cancellation, restoration, and finalization) must be idempotent to ensure that if a job is retried, it does not cause errors or duplicate actions.
-    7. Once all tasks are complete, the job must update the `evaluation_periods` record's final status to 'Cancelled' and mark itself as successfully completed.
-    8. If the job fails for any reason after it has started processing, it must be moved to RQ's 'failed' queue, and the period's status must remain 'Cancelling...' to signal that a manual review is required.
-    9. The entire cancellation job must be designed to be idempotent.
-If the job is interrupted and retried, it must be able to resume from the start and still produce the correct final state without duplicating actions or causing errors.

 **Story 3.9: Duplicate an Existing Period Assignment**